The Modularity Theorem " Every

-The modern story which utimately led to a proof of Fermat's Last Theorem
+The story which utimately led to a proof of Fermat's Last Theorem

-It was known that some elliptic curves are
+It was clear that some elliptic curves are

-Modularity Theorem, which can be stated very concisely:
+Modularity Theorem and it can be stated very concisely:

 Every elliptic curve is modular.

-connected that to FLT by considering an hypothetical counterexample, for a prime exponent p :
+tied the conjecture to FLT by considering an hypothetical counterexample, for an odd prime p :

 a p + b p = c p

 wouldn't be modular.
-That would make FLT follow from the modularity conjecture.
+(Thus making FLT follow from the modularity conjecture.)

 y2 = x (x - a p ) (x + b p )